Fabric (club)

-Fabric was closed down and its licence was revoked by Islington Council in 2016, after two drug-related deaths at the club.
+Fabric was closed down and its license was revoked by Islington Council in 2016, after two drug-related deaths at the club.
 Following a campaign to save the club it was permitted to be reopened with increased security and restrictions.

 History

 The club was founded by Keith Reilly and Cameron Leslie and opened on 29 October 1999.

 Fabric occupied the renovated space of the Metropolitan Cold Stores.
 Smithfield Meat Market stands and operates from a site directly opposite.
 The area's construction took place in Victorian times alongside nearby landmarks Holborn Viaduct and Fleet Valley Bridge.

 Fabric has three separate rooms with independent sound systems; two of the rooms feature stages for live acts.
 A feature of the club is its vibrating floor in Room One: known as a "bodysonic" dancefloor, sections of the floor are attached to 400 bass transducers emitting bass frequencies of the music being played.

 In 2010, Fabric briefly went into administration after its sister club Matter, with whom it had a cross-guaranteed loan, announced it would close for the summer due to financial difficulties suffered as a consequence of continued delays with TfL upgrade of the Jubilee Line.
 Fabric was put on the market on 1 June 2010.
-On 24 June it was announced Fabric was no longer in administration and had been bought by Fabric Life Limited, "a consortium who fully back [Fabric] founders Keith Reilly and Cameron Leslie's vision."
+On 24 June it was announced Fabric was no longer in administration and had been bought by the Fabric Life consortium.